 Some health expenses aren’t covered by any Medigap insurance.
 According to the U.S. government website for Medicare, these include:3

-- routine vision care
+- Routine vision care.

 What Does Medicare Supplement Plan D Cost?

-Keep in mind that all Medicare Supplement Plan D policies cover the same expenses, no matter which company’s plan you choose.
+Keep in mind that all Medicare Supplement Plan D policies cover the same expenses, no matter which health insurance company you choose.
 The same is true of all the Medigap policies.
 Those within the same letter cover the same expenses.
 All Plan Ds offer the same coverage as of the Plan Ds, all Plan Fs offer the same coverage as other Plan Fs.
 Yet the costs can vary quite a bit.
 Different companies often set different premiums even for identical coverage.
 Coverage in some states is more expensive than in others, as well.

 What Discounts Are Available for Medicare Supplement Plan D?

 Some companies offer discounts for women, non-smokers or people who are married; others offer discounts for those who pay yearly, use electronic funds transfer, or buy multiple policies.